 Combination therapy with niacin and statins yields a significant reduction in LDL-C and increase in HDL-C. Niacin has been shown to reduce the risk of CHD as monotherapy and in combination with statins.
-It also leads to regression of carotid atherosclerosis when given with statins.
-Niacin caused regression of coronary lesions and reduced cardiovascular events when given in combination with colestipol and gemfibrozil.
+It also leads to regression of carotid atherosclerosis when given with statins in a small study.
+Niacin caused regression of coronary lesions and reduced cardiovascular events in another small study when given in combination with cholestyramine and gemfibrozil.